heltonsaulo/heltonsaulo.github.io/_pages/cv.md

   82. [On the stress-strength reliability of transmuted GEV random variables with applications to financial assets selection](https://doi.org/10.3390/e26060441).
 Jointly with M. Oliveira, F. S. Quintino, D. Aguiar, P. N. Rathie, T. A. Fonseca , and L. C. S. M. Ozelim. **Entropy**, 26, 441, 2024.
   83. [The zero-adjusted log-symmetric quantile regression model applied to extramarital affairs data](https://doi.org/10.1007/s10614-023-10420-4).
 Jointly with D. R. Cunha and J. A. Divino. **Computational Economics**, 63, 2087–2111, 2024.
   84. [Parametric quantile beta regression model](https://doi.org/10.1111/insr.12564).
 Jointly with M. Bourguignon and  D. I. Gallardo. **International Statistical Review**, 92, 106–129, 2024.
+  85. [Family of bivariate distributions on the unit square: theoretical properties and applications](https://doi.org/10.1080/02664763.2023.2232127).
+Jointly with R. Vila, N. Balakrishnan and P. Zörnig. **Journal of Applied Statistics**, 51, 1729-1755, 2024.
+  86. [Parametric quantile autoregressive moving average models with exogenous terms](https://doi.org/10.1007/s00362-023-01459-4).
+Jointly with A. Dasilva, R. Vila, J. A. Fiorucci and S. Pal. **Statistical Papers**, 65, 1613–1643, 2024.
+  87. [Unveiling patterns and trends in research on cumulative damage models for statistical and reliability analyses: Bibliometric and thematic explorations with data analytics](https://soche.cl/chjs/issues.html#vol15-number1-2024).
+Jointly with V. Leiva, C. Castro and R. Vila. **Chilean Journal of Statistics**, 15, 81–109, 2024.
-  85. [Fatores associados à evasão da Universidade Federal de Goiás: Uma análise por meio de técnicas de sobrevivência](https://periodicos.furg.br/sinergia).
+  88. [Fatores associados à evasão da Universidade Federal de Goiás: Uma análise por meio de técnicas de sobrevivência](https://periodicos.furg.br/sinergia).
 Jointly with N. Damasceno, M. Piscoya, R. Fernandez and A. Vasconcelos.
 To appear in **SINERGIA**.
-  86. [Family of bivariate distributions on the unit square: theoretical properties and applications](https://doi.org/10.1080/02664763.2023.2232127).
+  89. [Unit-log-symmetric models: Characterization, statistical properties and their applications to analyzing an internet access data](https://arxiv.org/abs/2211.14427).
 Jointly with R. Vila, N. Balakrishnan and P. Zörnig.
-To appear in **Journal of Applied Statistics**.
-  87. [Parametric quantile autoregressive moving average models with exogenous terms](https://doi.org/10.1007/s00362-023-01459-4).
-Jointly with A. Dasilva, R. Vila, J. A. Fiorucci and S. Pal.
-To appear in **Statistical Papers**.
-  88. [Unit-log-symmetric models: Characterization, statistical properties and their applications to analyzing an internet access data](https://arxiv.org/abs/2211.14427).
-Jointly with R. Vila, N. Balakrishnan and P. Zörnig.
 To appear in **Quality & Quantity**.
 #### Working Papers
-  89. [Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data](https://arxiv.org/abs/2107.10365).
+  90. [Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data](https://arxiv.org/abs/2107.10365).
 Jointly with A. Dasilva, R. Vila and S. Pal.
-  90. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
+  91. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
 Jointly with R. Vila and E. Nakano.
-  91. [Novel closed-form point estimators for a weighted exponential family derived from likelihood equations](https://arxiv.org/abs/2405.16192).
+  92. [Novel closed-form point estimators for a weighted exponential family derived from likelihood equations](https://arxiv.org/abs/2405.16192).
 Jointly with R. Vila and E. Nakano.
-  92. [A semiparametric accelerated failure time based mixture cure tree](https://).
+  93. [A semiparametric accelerated failure time based mixture cure tree](https://).
 Jointly with W. Aselisewine and S. Pal.
-  93. [Generalized extended skew-elliptical Heckman models and their characterization](https://).
-Jointly with R. Vila, C. Marchant and V. Leiva.
+  94. [Generalized extended skew-elliptical Heckman models and their characterization](https://).
+Jointly with R. Vila, C. Marchant, C. Castro and V. Leiva.
-  94. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
+  95. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
 Jointly with S. Pal and R. Vila.
-  95. [Family of multivariate extended skew-elliptical distributions: Probabilistic properties and applications](https://).
+  96. [Family of multivariate extended skew-elliptical distributions: Probabilistic properties and applications](https://).
 Jointly with R. Vila, L. Santos, J. Monterios and F Quintino.
-  96. [Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk](https://arxiv.org/abs/2308.15571v1).
+  97. [Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk](https://arxiv.org/abs/2308.15571v1).
 Jointly with S. Pal, R,.
 Souza, R. Vila and A. Dasilva.
-  97. [A bivariate regression model with varying dispersion and correlation parameters applied to newborn data](https://).
+  98. [A bivariate regression model with varying dispersion and correlation parameters applied to newborn data](https://).
 Jointly with R. Vila and R. Souza.
-  98. [An empirical analysis for Public-Private Partnership projects in the transport sector](https://).
-Jointly with V. Rebelo, R. Fernandez and C. Shikida.
-  99. [Avaliação da vulnerabilidade em saúde e cognição em idosos da Atenção Primária à Saúde](https://).
-Jointly with H. S. Cruz, V. Z. M. Silva, A. Santana.
-  100. [Evaluation of the fear of covid-19 among students from an undergraduate nursing course during the epidemiological situation of 2022](https://).
-Jointly with A. Santana and C. C. Reis.
 #### Book Chapters
-  101. [Monitoring environmental risk by a methodology based on control charts](https://link.springer.com/chapter/10.1007/978-3-319-18029-8_14).
+  99. [Monitoring environmental risk by a methodology based on control charts](https://link.springer.com/chapter/10.1007/978-3-319-18029-8_14).
 Jointly with V. Leiva and F. Ruggeri.
 In **Risk Assessment Challenges: Theory and Practice** (Eds.
 C. Kitsos, T.A.
 Oliveira, S. Gulati and S. Rigas), Springer, 2015.
- 102. [Environmental applications based on Birnbaum-Saunders models](https://link.springer.com/chapter/10.1007/978-981-10-5370-2_14).
+ 100. [Environmental applications based on Birnbaum-Saunders models](https://link.springer.com/chapter/10.1007/978-981-10-5370-2_14).
 Jointly with V. Leiva.
 In **Mathematical and Statistical Applications in Life Sciences and Engineering** (Eds.
 M. R. Adhikari,  Y. P. Chaubey,  and A. Adhikari), Springer, 2017.
- 103. [Statistical quality control and reliability analysis using the Birnbaum-Saunders distribution with industrial applications](https://link.springer.com/chapter/10.1007/978-3-030-20709-0_2).
+ 101. [Statistical quality control and reliability analysis using the Birnbaum-Saunders distribution with industrial applications](https://link.springer.com/chapter/10.1007/978-3-030-20709-0_2).
 Jointly with V. Leiva, C. Marchant, F. Ruggeri, H. Saulo.
 In **Statistical Quality Technologies: Theory and Practice** (Eds.
 Y. Lio, H. Keung, T. Ng, T-R. Tsai and D-G. Chen), Springer, 2019.
- 104. [Multivariate methods to monitor the risk of critical episodes of environmental contamination using an asymmetric distribution with data of Santiago, Chile](https://doi.org/10.1016/B978-0-323-85698-0.00024-1).
+ 102. [Multivariate methods to monitor the risk of critical episodes of environmental contamination using an asymmetric distribution with data of Santiago, Chile](https://doi.org/10.1016/B978-0-323-85698-0.00024-1).
 Jointly with C. Marchant, V. Leiva and R. Vila.
 In **Risk, Reliability and Sustainable Remediation in the Field of Civil and Environmental Engineering** (Eds.
 T. Roshni, P. Samui, D. T. Bui, D. Kim, R. Khatibi), Elsevier, 2022.